ModusCreateOrg/ciscospark-jira/README.md

 Additionally, you need to specify which room to post the webhook notifications to.
-This is done using the `JIRA_WEBHOOK_ROOM` environment variable and should be the title of the room you want notifications posted to.
+This is done using the `JIRA_WEBHOOK_ROOM` environment variable and should be the ID of the room you want notifications posted to.

 ## Deploying your own bot